GUIDs help make your data findable

 - SI collections and archival systems generate SI ARKs when objects are added.

 - Each collection and archival system has a unique datasetID that is part of the ARK.
-The datasetID resolves to the system. si-ark-dataset-ids.xlsx contains the SI datasetIDs and systems to which they are assigned.
+The datasetID resolves to the system. si-ark-dataset-ids-with-urls.xlsx contains the SI datasetIDs and systems to which they are assigned.

 If a new collection system is being developed please contact Bess Missell (email@example.com) for guidance on a new SI ARK.